 Questions & Answers

-No. We will be restoring the exterior of the tower and renovating the interior to make it a more functional home for the many offices and services that support our students.
-The tower will be revamped with new mechanical, electrical and plumbing systems, larger bathrooms, and modern facilities to house the school's administrative departments, faculty offices, moot courtrooms and writing programs.
+We are restoring the exterior of the tower and renovating the interior to make it a more functional home for the many offices and services that support our students.
+The tower is being revamped with new mechanical, electrical and plumbing systems, larger bathrooms, and modern facilities to house the school's administrative departments, faculty offices, moot courtrooms and writing programs.

 What is the timeframe for the project?

-Construction of the Redstone Building began in May 2013, and will be completed by the start of the Fall 2014 semester.
-The law tower will be completely renovated during the 2014-2015 academic year and reopen in Fall 2015.
+The Redstone Building opened in summer 2014 and welcomes its first class of students in Fall 2014.
+The law tower is being completely renovated during the 2014-2015 academic year and will reopen in Fall 2015.

 How is this project being paid for?
 Will it impact tuition?